JosephMarinier/cheat-sheets/regex.md

 ```

 > [!CAUTION]
-> The `.` character is particularly error-prone since the wildcard `.` does match the literal character `.`, so you might not notice if you forget to escape it with `\`.
+> The `.` character is particularly error-prone since the wildcard `.` does match the literal character `.`, so you might not notice if you forget to escape it.

 ## Quantifiers